aimms/documentation/webui/webui-grid-pages.rst

 Switching between Layouts
 -------------------------

-When the user switches to, for example, Standard Layout C1, then the widgets stay assigned to areas with the same name, if these areas exist in the newly selected layout.
+When the user switches to another layout , for example to Standard Layout C1, then the widgets stay assigned to areas with the same name, if these areas exist in the newly selected layout.
 If not, then the corresponding widgets appear in the "Unassigned widgets" section and may be moved by drag-and-drop to one of the currently available areas, if required:

 .. image:: images/GridPage_StandardLayoutC1_FullPage_1.png
     :align: center